Tyler, Texas Bullying Lawyer: Protecting Your Rights and Dignity

 Get Help from a Tyler, Texas Bullying Lawyer Today

 If your child is the victim of bullying, quick and decisive action is key.
 Contacting your school is often the first step, but even that can be tricky.
-At the Hager Law Firm, you can find a trained and experienced Tyler, Texas, bullying lawyer who can help with your child’s case.
+At Hager Law, you can find a trained and experienced Tyler, Texas, bullying lawyer who can help with your child’s case.
 Call our office today at (903) 466-0001 or send an email to info@hagerlawtx.com to schedule a consultation.